jeffreylanters/unity-tweens/README.md

 [![license](https://img.shields.io/badge/license-Custom-%23ecc531.svg?style=for-the-badge)](./LICENSE.md)
 [![npm](https://img.shields.io/badge/sponsor-donate-E12C9A.svg?style=for-the-badge)](https://paypal.me/jeffreylanters)

-An extremely light weight, flexible and extendable tweening engine made for script-based animations in Unity.
+An extremely light weight, extendable and customisable tweening engine made for script-based animations for user-interfaces and world-spaces objects optimised for all platforms.

 When using this Unity Package, make sure to **Star** this repository.
 When using any of the packages please make sure to give credits to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to distribute, sublicense, and/or sell copies of the Software!**